Muhd91/UNO-CARDS-RECOGNISER-/README.md

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-# The following methods are showing how to run the python script:
+# The following commands are to run the python script in two ways (static images OR webcam):

-A. Example of how to run the python script and using static images (dataset): python webcam-NEW.py --mode staticimg --images CARDS --input CARDS/ONE_Y.jpeg
+A. How to run the python script and using static images (dataset): python webcam-NEW.py --mode staticimg --images CARDS --input CARDS/ONE_Y.jpeg

-B. Example of how to run the python script and using the live cam (webcam): python webcam-NEW.py --mode livecam --camdevice 1 --images CARDS
+B. How to run the python script and using the live cam (webcam): python webcam-NEW.py --mode livecam --camdevice 1 --images CARDS